Renda02/Deploy-Applications-with-Kind/README.md

 - Docker image(s) written to run systemd, Kubernetes, etc.
 - kubetest integration also built on these packages (WIP).

+This tutorial teaches you how to deploy an application with kind using a container image from Google Container Registry (GCR).
+You will learn how to create a cluster, add a YAML configuration file, and use port forwarding to access your application in your browser.

 ## Prerequisites